 The cash flow report

 A cash flow report isn’t always provided by a bookkeeping solution, but if it is, it greatly enhances your experience.
-With Bench, you’ll have access to Pulse, which takes your information in real time and shows you the impact on your financials.
-Read more about decisions you can make using Pulse here.
+With Bench handling your bookkeeping, you can request a cash flow statement from us at anytime.
+Read more about what a cash flow statement can tell you here.

 These reports give you the most important information from an income statement and balance sheet in one.
 Here, you’ll be able to see your up-to-date spending to break down how it’s affecting the money coming into and staying in your business.